-So often, in the modern world, people know Christians by their hate, not their love.
-Christians get angry about all sorts of things.
+These days, people often know Christians by their hate, not their love.
+And Christians get angry about all sorts of things.

 I guess at one extreme, there are those Christians who set themselves up as moral watchdogs, and get angry at the decline of "traditional values".